Disclosure: This post may contain affiliate links. I receive a small commission at no cost to you when you make a purchase using my link.

 The store-bought version has nothing on us!

-A few notes for you on this recipe:
+A few notes for you on these easy baked turkey meatballs:

 - Grated onion is best, but I know it’s a pain in the butt.
 You can also finely chop the onion but do try to get it very finely chopped so you don’t have big onion pieces in your meatballs.
 (Guilty as charged: I’m lazy and frequently give the onion a basic small dice and call it a day.
-And the meatballs are still delicious but the kiddos are definitely more suspicious.
-Look at that, I rhymed!)
+The meatballs are still delicious, but the kiddos are definitely more suspicious.
+Look at that, I rhymed! 😂)

 - Don’t stop at spaghetti!
 You can also use these baked meatballs for meatball subs, meatball pizzas, appetizers, meatball lasagna, meatball and veggie noodle bowls – anything you like!

-- I use ground turkey but you could substitute ground beef.
+- I use 93% lean ground turkey but you could substitute lean ground beef if you prefer.

 - You can adjust the seasoning, too, to suit your family’s tastes.
 Add another clove or two of garlic to emphasize that or some extra red pepper flakes for spicy meatballs.
 You can increase the cheese to 1/2 cup to make them extra cheesy if you like.

-(And I definitely packed a bag of these to bring down to the beach to make an easy spaghetti-and-meatballs dinner one night.
+(Speaking of, I definitely packed a bag of these to bring down to the beach with us for a spaghetti-and-meatballs dinner one night.
 We all loved it!)

 Hope you do, too.
 Enjoy!

-Easy homemade baked turkey meatballs take just minutes to prep!
+Easy homemade baked turkey meatballs take just minutes to prep and come out perfectly tender and delicious!

 - 1.25 pounds ground turkey (see notes)